Tutbury and Hatton railway station: History

-The original Tutbury station closed to passengers on 7 November 1966.

 The present station was opened in 1989 and serves the villages of Tutbury in Staffordshire, and Hatton in Derbyshire.

 Facilities

 The station is formed of two platforms which are staggered either side of the level crossing, supervised by a signal box at the station.

 The station is unstaffed and facilities are limited.
-The station has a shelter on each platform as well modern help points and bicycle storage.
-The station has no ticket machines and the full range of tickets can be purchased from the guard on board the train.
+There is a shelter on each platform as well as modern help points and bicycle storage.
+The station has no ticket machines; the full range of tickets can be purchased from the guard on board the train.

 Step-free access is available to both the platforms at the station.

 Services

 All services at Tutbury and Hatton are operated by East Midlands Railway.

 On weekdays and Saturdays, the station is generally served by an hourly service westbound to Crewe via Stoke-on-Trent and eastbound to Newark Castle via Derby and Nottingham.
 During the late evenings, services terminate at Nottingham instead of Newark Castle.

 On Sundays, the station is served by an hourly service between Crewe and Derby only although no trains operate before 14:00.